r-lib/devtools/cran-comments.md

-This is a small patch release fixing bugs discovered in the previous release.
+This is a small patch fixing test failures on CRAN

-It also fixes the check errors on CRAN

 ## Test environments